AdobeDocs/federated-audience-composition.en/help/data-modelling/schemas-integrated.md

 ![](assets/schemas/schema_columns.png){zoomable="yes"}

 ## Refresh a schema {#schema-refresh}

+I DO NOT SEE THIS IN THE INTEGRATED SYSTEM

 Tables in a federated database can be updated, added or removed.
 In such cases, you must refresh the schema in Adobe Experience Platform to align with the latest changes.
 To perform this, select the ![three dots icon](/help/assets/icons/more.png) next to the name of the schema followed by **[!UICONTROL Refresh schema]**.